 Mailfence was not impacted

-Mailfence offers ActiveSync protocol connectivity.
-Our Exchange ActiveSync (EAS) implementation uses Microsoft specifications but is a synchronisation protocol that has nothing to do with Exchange servers.
+Mailfence Exchange ActiveSync (EAS) protocol implementation is based on Microsoft specifications to synchronization of emails, contacts and calendar.
+The Exchange ActiveSync (EAS) protocol and Microsoft Exchange server are not related.
 They just happen to share the word ‘exchange’.
-We do not share any code with the offered on-premise Microsoft Exchange Server (or any of its service).
-Hence our service was not impacted.
+We do not share any code with the (affected) on-premise Microsoft Exchange Server (or any of its services).
+Hence, our service was not impacted.

 We also announced this using our twitter handle: